About the Recipe

 For the topping: 2 tbsp caster (superfine) sugar and 2 tsp ground cinnamon, placed in a shallow bowl

 Make the dough: Beat the eggs and sugar in a free-standing electric mixer, fitted with a whisk attachment, until they are fluffy and pale.
 Over a low speed, beat in the oil and orange juice.
-Change to a beater attachment and add 3 cups of flour, a cup at a time, with the baking powder.
-Set the bowl aside, add in the remaining 4-5 cups flour, kneading with your hands, to make a soft but not sticky dough*.
+Change to a paddle attachment and add 3 cups of flour, a cup at a time, with the baking powder incrementally a cup at a time.
+Set the bowl to one side and add in the remaining 4-5 cups flour kneading with your hands, to make a smooth soft but not sticky dough*.

-Shape the biskotchos: Break off into 20g (3⁄4oz) pieces and evenly roll each piece into very thin ropes, about 43cm (17in) lengths.
+Shape the biskotchos: Break off into 20g (¾oz) pieces.
+Evenly roll each piece into very thin ropes, about 43cm (17in) lengths.
 Fold each rope in half.
 Twist the ends in opposite directions, then press the ends gently together to close into a bracelet.
-Turn the top-side of the biscuit over into caster sugar and cinnamon mixture.
+Turn the top-side of the cookie over into caster sugar and cinnamon mixture.
+Transfer cookies to parchment baking sheets.

-Place the tray in the centre of the oven and bake for 20 minutes or until the biscuits are firm and golden brown.
-While the first batch is baking repeat with the remaining portions of dough.
+Place the baking sheet in the oven and bake for about 20 minutes or until the cookies are firm and golden brown and crisp.
+While the first batch is baking repeat these steps with the remaining cookie dough.

 Transfer the biscuits to a wire rack and allow to cool completely.

-Crisp the biskotchos: Pile them on a baking tray and return to the oven, turn off the heat and leave them in the oven to crisp for about 1 hour.
+Crisp the biskotchos: Pile them on a baking sheet pan and return to the oven, turn off the heat and leave them in the oven to crisp for about 1 hour.
 Transfer again to a wire rack and allow to cool completely.
-Makes about 80.
+Yield about 80 depending on size.

 *For a crisper biscuit put the dough through a mincer attachment of a free-standing mixer.